-We believe, therefore, that we are not unduly influenced in setting our strategic and operational goals.
+We believe, therefore, that we are fully independent in setting our strategic and operational goals.

 We do not accept money from governments other than in very limited circumstances, including human rights education, which makes up less than 1% of our total income.
 We are fully independent of governments, political ideologies, economic interests and religions.
 Our work relies on individuals like you.